Produced by Kevin O’Hora

 Robin Howard Dance Theatre, The Place, 17 Duke’s Rd, London, WC1H 9PY

-This performance will be accompanied by a free pre-performance talk in the Founders’ Studio (6pm) involving members of the production team and Counterpoints Arts, an organisation promoting art by refugees and migrants.
-Here we will discuss the recent tide of xenophobia in the UK and ask what role the arts should play in responding to anti-immigrant rhetoric. nb the talk is un-ticketed however there is limited capacity so access is on a first come first served basis.
+This performance was accompanied by a free pre-performance talk in the Founders’ Studio (6pm) involving members of the production team and Counterpoints Arts, an organisation promoting art by refugees and migrants.
+We discussed the recent tide of xenophobia in the UK and ask what role the arts should play in responding to anti-immigrant rhetoric.

 ID Please on the BBC Radio 4 Today programme: